-Across our three seasons, Gray Area employs a dynamic and highly produced nonfiction storytelling style framed by narration, secondary subjects, historic tape, evocative effects and soundtrack.
+Across our three seasons, Gray Area employs a dynamic and highly produced nonfiction storytelling style framed by narration, secondary subjects, historic tape, evocative ambient audio and soundtrack.

 A key distinction of our work: although we are professional journalists and co-producers, we work in close and transparent partnership with each stories’ characters, welcoming their input as production partners and cultural advisors.

 These partnerships ensure that the the tone, content and overall message of our work together reflects their voice and story in a way that they are proud to share themselves.
-This may include decisions about how potentially triggering subjects or content may be framed, incorporated or omitted; and guiding our research, documentation and reference gathering.
+This may include decisions about how potentially triggering subjects or content may be framed, incorporated or omitted; and these decisions guide our research, documentation and reference gathering.

 Our work is strengthened by this belief that “subjects” can and should take a lead in telling their own stories; our role is to provide the professional expertise and access to journalistic platforms that ensure audiences are primed to listen, learn from and act upon what these lifelong activists have to say.